 While this hardy plant grows well around 54 - 72F (12 - 22C), an ideal temperature for early development will be between 59 - 64F (15 - 18C).
 Once established, gentian can have a long life of up to 50 years, as long it receives enough water and its roots are not disturbed.

 Gentians can be propagated vegetatively by dividing the clumps or by lifting and separating offsets indoors, ideally in a greenhouse under controlled temperatures.
 The cuttings can be grown in individual pots until they are ready to be moved outside.
 This is normally done in the spring, giving the plant time to root and become acclimated.

 Gentians may also be propagated by seed in the fall and transplanted outside in the spring.
 Seeds of gentians have to undergo a period of stratification for two to three months tohelp them germinate before being surface sown.
 While this is usually done outdoors over the winter, conditions can also be replicated in a controlled environment indoors.
 However, it can take up to a year to see growth and at least two years for the plants to reach flowering size.

 In both cases, when seedlings are at least a year old, they can be transplanted to an area with the correct amount and type of fertilizer and mulch.

-It is important to water gentians thoroughly after planting them and throughout the growing process; frequent watering is especially important during dry spells.
+It is important to water gentian plants thoroughly after planting them and throughout the growing process; frequent watering is an important part of gentian plant care, especially during dry spells.